gardener/gardener/docs/proposals/19-migrating-to-prometheus-operator.md.md

 out in the following steps:

 0. Define how will Gardener generate the Prometheus objects.
-    1. Option 1: Use the [API] provided by the [prometheus-operator] and create Go structs.
+    1. Use the [API] provided by the [prometheus-operator] and create Go structs.
-    2. Option 2: Template `yaml` files.
-The `yaml` should not be inline in Go, but rather exist on its own.
-For some of the monitoring configuration it is nice to look at the `yaml` representation rather than the Go structs.

 1. Deploy the [prometheus-operator] and its CRDs.
 It is not clear what the best way to deploy this is yet.
 It could be similar to how the Vertical Pod